mousepawmedia/pawlib/docs/source/goldilocks/goldilocks.rst

 ==================================================

-Goldilocks is a complete testing and runtime-benchmark framework, based on MousePaw Games' :abbr:`LIT (Live-In Testing)` Standard.
+Goldilocks is a complete testing and runtime-benchmark framework, based on MousePaw Media' :abbr:`LIT (Live-In Testing)` Standard.
 Although :abbr:`LIT (Live-In Testing)` is inherently different from "unit testing" and :abbr:`TDD (test-driven development)`, Goldilocks may be used for either approach.
 It may also be used in conjunction with other testing systems.